Ching Cheong: International reaction

+Imprisonment and release

-On 22 February 2006, the prosecutor in charge of Ching's case decided to send his file back to the State Security Department for further investigation.
+On 22 February 2006, the prosecutor in charge of Cheong's case decided to send his file back to the State Security Department for further investigation.
 The trial was thus delayed for at least one month.

-Ching was tried in camera, found guilty of spying, and was sentenced on 31 August 2006 to five years' imprisonment.
+Cheong was tried in camera, found guilty of spying, and was sentenced on 31 August 2006 to five years' imprisonment.

-The family's statement on the same day stated the verdict was extremely biased, adopting only evidence of the Procuratorate while ignoring almost all defence arguments and Ching's defence.
+The family's statement on the same day stated the verdict was extremely biased, adopting only evidence of the Procuratorate while ignoring almost all defence arguments and Cheong's defence.

-On 1 September 2006, Ching's wife reported that her husband had called the verdict "very unfair" and vowed to appeal the sentence.
+On 1 September 2006, Cheong's wife reported that her husband had called the verdict "very unfair" and vowed to appeal the sentence.

-On 5 February 2008, the Chinese government announced that they had released Ching from prison early, days before the Chinese New Year holiday.
+On 5 February 2008, the Chinese government announced that they had released Cheong from prison early, days before the Chinese New Year holiday.